ejgenc/Data-Analysis_Istanbul-Health-Tourism/README.md

 `conda activate healthtourismenv`

-**This is the preferred method of environment replication for this project because the conda package manager is more likely to download the main dependencies and their co-dependencies is a way that fits your specific operation system.**

-##### b.)
-Create the environment yourself and load the packages using the requirements.txt and pip #####

-It is still possible to recreate the original environment if you are not using the conda package manager.
-The pip manager that comes with many Python distributions is able to install requirements using the **requirements.txt** file present in the project. **However, you first need to create an environment yourself separate from your base Python environment so as to prevent potential problems.** The process of creating a virtual environment through pip is lengthier than the method above.
-[Here's the official documentation on how to install packages and create virtual environments using pip.](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

-Once you have created your environment, you can now install all the packages using the requirements.txt file.
-To do so, **activate your virtual environment**, cd to the project folder and run the following in a Python terminal:

-`pip install --requirement requirements.txt`

-**Now that we have recreated an environment similar to the one the project was created in, we can move on to reproducing the analysis.**

 #### 3.)
 Utilize the Python doit package to replicate the analysis ####

 [The doit package](https://pydoit.org/) is a handy tool in Python that can be used to automate certain tasks, including data analysis workflows.
 This project makes use of the doit package to make replication easier.
-The doit module was included in both of the dependency creation methods.
 All the information related to the pipeline structure of the analysis is located in the **dodo.py** file.

 To run the whole cleaning, analysis and visualization process from start to finish, do the following: